Los Angeles, California, US

 The site is easily accessible through public transportation and the Expo Line Light Rail.

 Banc of California stadium design details

 The supporting structure of the stadium consists of a deep single-storey basement at field level, which provides views less than 15ft from the pitch.
-Seating of the supporters section will be the steepest at 34°, with the closest seats located 12ft away from the touchline.
+The seating of the supporters’ section will be the steepest at 34°, with the closest seats located 12ft away from the touchline.

 The stadium can be used for concerts and other community events with special seating expandability to more than 35,000 seats utilising the pitch.

 The pitch of the stadium is covered with 86,000ft² of natural Bermuda grass suitable for the climate in southern California.
 Construction of the stadium required the use of more than five million pounds of steel.

 The stadium features premium spaces such as Sunset level club, Founders level club, Figueroa level club and Directors lounge.
 The Sunset level club provides unparalleled views of the city to the spectators, while the Figueroa level club features communal-style seating.

 Field level club covers an area of 15,576ft² and includes a 735ft² lobby while the Founders club covers an area of 8,791ft² and includes a 1,408ft² exterior patio.
 In addition, 6,018ft² was dedicated to the Figueroa club and 6,985ft² to the Sunset club.